Our Member Terms & Conditions

 3, (b) Election to Membership

 Election to membership will be in the hands of the Branch Committee.
 A candidate for membership must be proposed and seconded by TWO members of the branch, both of whom must be personally acquainted with the candidate and vouch for their qualification.

-Every person elected to membership shall be bound by the rules of the Association.
+Every person elected to membership shall be bound by the Constitution and rules of the Association.

 Members shall be entitled to transfer between branches at the discretion of the receiving Branch Committee.

 5- National Power: Powers and Functions

 There shall be a National Council of the Association consisting of the National Chairman, National Vice Chairman/Chairman-elect, Honorary national Treasurer, National Registrar for the Plant Operator’s Certificate of Competence Scheme, Immediate Past Chairman, and ONE member from each Branch Committee.
 This member is to be nominated annually by the respective Branch Committee and the name notified to the National Secretary not later than 1st of June each year.

 In the case of a member of the National Council having to retire, or in the case of death, the National Council shall immediately require the Branch Committee concerned to make a nomination for the replacement.
 When, however, the member is prevented from attending due to some temporary reason, that Branch Committee may arrange for the Branch to be represented by another member of the Branch Committee, but such a representative shall not be eligible to accept nomination for election to any of the Offices of the National Council.